martindenion/dmway/README.md

 $ mosquitto_pub -h localhost -m "json_message" -t "topic"
 ```

-Note : if you ran dmway using the development way, execute this previous command line from another duplicated shell to let dmway running correctly.
+Note : if you ran dmway using the development way, execute the previous command line from another duplicated shell to let dmway running correctly.

 In order to better understand what does this command in the dmway context, see this [diagram](https://github.com/martindenion/dmway/wiki/Pub-and-Sub-command-around-dmway).